Rent control

-The term "rent control" covers a spectrum of regulation which can vary from setting the absolute amount of rent that can be charged, with no allowed increases, to placing different limits on the amount that rent can increase; these restrictions may continue between tenancies, or may be applied only within the duration of a tenancy.
-As of 2016, at least 14 of the 36 OECD countries have some form of rent control in effect, including four states in the United States.
+The term "rent control" covers a spectrum of regulation which can vary from setting the absolute amount of rent that can be charged, with no allowed increases, to placing different limits on the amount that rent can increase.
+These restrictions may continue between tenancies (vacancy control), or may be applied only within the duration of a tenancy (vacancy decontrol).
+As of 2016, at least 14 of the 36 OECD countries have some form of rent control in effect in at least one area, including four states in the United States.

-Rent regulation is implemented in many diverse forms.
+Rent regulation is implemented in many forms.
 It is one of several classes of policies intended to improve housing affordability.
 However, there is consensus among economists that rent control reduces the quality and quantity of housing units.
+(Note: Dougherty 2018: "And yet economists from both the right and the left are in almost universal agreement that rent control makes housing problems worse in the long run.")

 Forms

 Rent control can apply to several types of price control: